Aberdeen funding cuts could be ‘catastrophic’ to community groups and charities - Evening Express

-Proposed budget cuts have been branded as a “blow for the entire cultural sector”, as Aberdeen City Council looks to plug a £41.2 million funding gap.
+Proposed budget cuts would have a major impact on plans to create jobs and grow the city’s economy and be a “blow for the entire cultural sector”, Aberdeen tourism and culture bosses said today.

+Chris Foy, chief executive of Visit Aberdeenshire, which is facing a cut to its funding of £260,000, said the proposed reduction would “significantly jeopardise” the creation of new jobs in the city and hamper opportunities to grow the economy.

+He added: “Tourism is a highly competitive industry, so this cut will seriously limit VisitAberdeenshire’s capacity to attract high spending visitors to Aberdeen, whether they would have come to an event at TECA, to see the Art Gallery, arrive on a cruise ship through the new harbour or fill empty beds in the city centre.

 APA faces cuts of just over £200,000 and its chief executive Jane Spiers said: “The budget recommendations are concerning and have come as a blow for the entire cultural sector in the city, including Aberdeen Performing Arts.